Mozo guides

 Do I have to share my financial data?

-While the open banking system will make sharing consumer data really easy, you don’t necessarily have to share it with anyone.
+While the open banking system makes sharing consumer data really easy, you don’t necessarily have to share it with anyone.

 Who will have access to my data?

-To start with, your consumer data will live with the bank or financial institution that is collecting it.
-After that, it’ll be accessible by whomever you give permission to see it which could include another bank, competitor or budding fintech - the choice is yours.
+To begin with, your consumer data will live with the bank or financial institution that is collecting it.
+After that, it’ll be accessible by whomever you give permission to see it, which could include another bank, competitor or budding fintech - the choice is yours.

 What data is being shared, exactly?